psu13/mutable-hakyll/posts/quantum.md

 _finite_, meaning that you can count up the number of basis vectors you need with your fingers, then we say that the vector space is "finite dimensional".

-The most familiar example of a finite dimensional Hilbert space is $\mathbb R^n$ (and also
+The most familiar example of a finite dimensional Hilbert space is $\mathbb C^n$, which is where we do a lot of physics.
-$\mathbb C^n$ if you like complex numbers).
 Here the basis that we all know about is the one made up of the unit vectors for each possible axis direction in the space.
-So, for
-$n=3$ the unit vectors are
+So, for $n=3$ the unit vectors are

 $$
 \begin{pmatrix}